VietnamMiscellaneousFrom Hanoi to Bangkok: A Vietnamese Traveler's Guide to Exploring Thailand

 Grand Palace and Wat Phra Kaew

 Experts from Thailand Vacation suggest that you begin your exploration of Bangkok by visiting the Grand Palace, a magnificent complex that houses the revered Temple of the Emerald Buddha (Wat Phra Kaew).
 This iconic landmark showcases exquisite architectural details and stunning craftsmanship, awe-inspiring visitors.
-Exploring the Grand Palace immerses yourself in the country’s history, spirituality, and artistic traditions, making it a must-visit destination in Bangkok.
+Exploring the Grand Palace immerses in the country’s history, spirituality, and artistic traditions, making it a must-visit destination in Bangkok.

 Wat Arun